Article

 Rights: Plant & Food Research

 At Plant & Food Research, Richard Espley and colleagues are exploring the role of promoters in determining whether apples have white or red flesh.
-The group found a transcription factor (MYB10) that binds to the promoter of several genes that produce red pigment in apples, causing them to be expressed.
+The group found a (MYB10) that binds to the promoter of several genes that produce red pigment in apples, causing them to be expressed.
 There is far more MYB10 in red-fleshed apples than in white-fleshed apples, so these pigment genes are expressed at a higher level and make more red pigment.

 Find out more in the article: Discovering what controls apple flesh colour.